Weekend Troop Camping

 How does it all work?

-Friday we arrive at PUMC at 6 pm.
+Friday we arrive at PUMC ususally about at 6-6:30 pm.
+Event listing will have the exact time.

-• The Quartermaster & patrol quartermasters will be working with the youth to gather needed supplies each patrol needs.
-These will then be loaded into vehicles.
+The Quartermasters will be working with the youth to gather needed supplies for each patrol.
+These will then be loaded into the vehicles.

 Sunday we return between 12-2.
 Timing will depend on how far away we are camping and what the morning program is.
 Once we are packed and about to start on the road we will send the mailing list an updated ETA to PUMC.
 When we arrive at PUMC several things all need to happen.

-• All scout gear will be distributed to the proper vehicles.
+All scout gear will be distributed to the proper vehicles.
 Scouts who borrowed gear will take it home to air it out, clean and return the next meeting.
-Make sure to check it in with the Quartermasters.
+Make sure to check it in with the Quartermasters when returned.

 Once all tasking is complete we will gather for a Rose, Bud, Thorn.
-We find this is a great thing to do with our parents present, allowing parents to hear some of the awesome things we enjoyed as well as some of the challenges we experienced and what we are looking forward to.
+We find this is a great thing to do with our parents present, allowing parents to hear some of the awesome things we enjoyed as well as some of the challenges we experienced and what we are looking forward to changing on our next adventure.

 If this is your scout's first camp out, chances are we will be spending some time teaching them the Totin' Chip and Fire'm Chit.
 Totin' Chip allows a scout to handle tools including carrying and using a pocket knife.
 Fire'm Chit allows a scout to light the stove and tend the campfire.
 Both awards come with a card the scout is intended to carry on them.
 The patches will be awarded at the next Court of Honor.
 They can be placed on the back of the sash or the right pocket of the uniform.

-If a scout makes poor safety choices these cards can be notched or taken away by a Scoutmaster.
+If a scout makes poor safety choices these cards can be taken away by a Scoutmaster.
 They are intended to serve as a physical reminder of the responsibility the scout has been granted.
-If either of a scout's cards are notched, that scout will have a discussion with their Scoutmaster.
+If a violation occurs, that scout will have a discussion with their Scoutmaster.
 The Scoutmaster and scout will talk about why the scout was unsafe and what needs to happen to avoid the situation in the future.
 If the card is taken, the scout will need to sit for a reteach of that topic.

 Totin’ Chip Requirements